Table of Contents

 Currently, there are auto insurance policies for motor vehicles to allow drivers to drive legally in the country.
 There would be a need to rewrite insurance policies for flying cars if they took to the skies.
 Just like any other car manufacturer who is liable for any car crashes caused by their products, consumers would want the same law to apply to flying carmakers.

 With the increased risk of accidents, insurance companies would most likely charge ridiculous premiums for flying car insurance.
 Currently, there is uncertainty about whether federal regulations should apply or whether every state should have its guidelines on flying cars.

-The FAA has made it clear that the airspace is under their jurisdiction.
-So flying carmakers must ensure that the government is open to the idea of flying passenger-transport cars/airplanes in their country.
+The FAA has made it clear that the airspace is under its jurisdiction.
+So flying carmakers must ensure that the government is open to flying passenger-transport cars/airplanes in their country.

-Cars crashing is always bad.
+Cars crashing is always wrong.
 But what about a flying bus?
 Won’t it get expensive?
-Besides the socio-economic gap that flying cars might widen, the ground reality is that, considering someone could lose control and how reckless humans are, it’s a bad idea.
+Besides the socio-economic gap that flying cars might widen, the reality is that considering someone could lose control and how reckless humans are, it’s a bad idea.